 Idaho does not have a medical marijuana program and cannot issue medical cannabis cards until it legalizes medical marijuana.

 In Idaho, the cultivation of marijuana for medical purposes is prohibited because the state has not legalized medical cannabis.
 The state is tough on cannabis offenses, and anyone caught growing marijuana for personal use commits an offense and risks severe penalties, including jail terms.
-However, House Bill 370 seeks to permit patients who obtain a hardship designation from the state to grow up to six marijuana plants at home for personal use.
-Patients would acquire a hardship designation based on challenges in accessing a medical marijuana dispensary and financial hardship.

 It is illegal for residents or visitors to possess medical marijuana in Idaho.
 The state has no medical marijuana program and offers no medical marijuana reciprocity.